-- Delay the appearance of the step after a certain time,
+- Delay the appearance of a Step for a certain time

-- Adjust the position of the popover from back to front and reverse,
+- Adjust the position of popovers from back to front and reverse

 In this article, we will explain the functions of the Misc panel.